TateWalker/AutoZoom/README.md

 Please send any comments, questions, or concerns to [tatewalker@pm.me](mailto::tatewalker@pm.me)

-Thanks for purchasing AutoZoom!
+Thanks for using AutoZoom!
 If you find it useful, please tell your friends about it!